 What skills do great distance learners have?
 Just like classroom students, they are motivated and curious.
-Yet they need some additional traits too, because computer courses pose certain unique demands.
+Yet they need to pay attention to developing additional habits, because online courses pose certain unique demands.

 Here are some habits you can cultivate to boost your success when taking online college courses:

 As a distance learner, you can turn on your computer and go to class any time you want.
 Although that is a great advantage, it can work against you too by leading to procrastination. (“I don’t have to study now, I’ll do it tomorrow.”)

 Successful online students stick to a schedule anyway.
 Some sit down to do coursework at the same time every evening.
 Others work for an hour before heading off to work in the morning.
 Whatever your preference, you’ll find that you’ll do better if you set a routine and stick to it.

 Classroom students use notebooks and folders to organize their coursework.
 Online students use their computers.
 That is an advantage, but it is also a challenge.
 That’s why the best online students have the habit of setting up well-organized folders for their projects and coursework.

 Even if most of their work is done remotely, they keep drafts of papers and assignments on their own hard drives, or use some of these helpful apps for online students.
 And good organization means something else too – if you back up your work, you will still have it when your course is over.

 This is a habit of all good students.
 But when you are working on your own, it can be hard to remember that the earlier you start on a paper or start studying for an exam, the better you are going to do.
 In classrooms, students can pick up on cues from other students by asking questions like, “Have you started on your paper yet?”
 In contrast, remote learners have to work according to their own “internal clock.”
 And the best way to do that is to get into the habit of starting early.